Emergence of Social Norms in Generative Agent Societies: Principles and Architecture: An Experimental Study

 \textit{Descriptive norms are harder to establish than injunctive norms, yet norm entrepreneurs can shape their emergence.} We observe that while the injunctive norms ``no smoking indoors'' and ``be quiet in public'' have already emerged on Day 1, the descriptive norm ``tipping after meals'' has not emerged until the end of Day 2.
 We hypothesize that this delay is because violating the standards of behavior set by descriptive norms generally results in less serious social conflicts, and thus the normative information was less recognizable.
 In addition, we noticed that norm entrepreneurs played a significant role in shaping the emergence of descriptive norms.
 In our setup, initially, there was an equal number of agents supporting and against tipping; however, out of the five agents favoring tipping, two of them were norm entrepreneurs.
 Despite the initial split, eventually, ``tipping after meals'' always emerged in our experiments; this suggests that the emergence of this norm was not a mere coincidence but was significantly shaped by the proactive efforts of norm entrepreneurs.

-\textit{Norm acceptance and adoption were easier said than done. } Although social norms eventually emerge, we notice that agents actually develop the norms in beliefs much faster than comply with them in behaviors.
-For example, all aforementioned three norms have been adopted as their qualified personal norms by over 70\% agents within a quarter of a day.
-However, it took nearly three-quarters of a day for over 70\% agents to comply with norms in behaviors, and even much longer for them to comply with ``tipping after meals''.
-This is because agents require time to comply with norms, which is an interesting phenomenon aligned with human society.

-\textit{Qualified personal norms can be synthesized into a more general one.} As shown in Figure \ref{fig: Quantitative Analysis}, sometimes there exists a slight decrease in the proportion of agents accepting a norm in databases.
-This occurs because qualified personal norms are synthesized into abstract ones through the Long-term Synthesis if the sum of the utility of its qualified personal norms exceeds the threshold.
-Then, those qualified personal norms are deactivated and replaced by qualified abstract norms, thereby making agents' sets of personal norms more compact and concise.

 \paragraph{A Case Study} In Figure \ref{fig 2: case study}, we provide an example illustrating how a seasoned smoker, named Carlos Gomez in Smallville's environment, has gradually adopted ``no smoking indoors'' as his personal norm, even though this adoption is against his personal interest to smokes wherever he pleases.
-In the morning of Day 1, Carlos enjoyed smoking in the Hobbs Cafe.
-At 9:00 am, Tamara Rodriguez, an ordinary agent with a sensitivity to secondhand smoke, noticed Carlos casually smoking indoors; she talked to Carlos and told him about the harm that smoking indoors causes.
+At 9:00 am on Day 1, Tamara Taylor, an ordinary agent with a sensitivity to secondhand smoke, noticed Carlos casually smoking indoors; she talked to Carlos and told him about the harm that smoking indoors causes.
 Carlos apologized and put out his cigarette.
-However, just 12 minutes later, he smoked in the cafe again.
-This time, a norm entrepreneur named Abigail Chen noticed his smoke and told him that smoking inside the cafe was strictly prohibited.
+However, just 12 minutes later, he smoked in the café again.
+This time, a norm entrepreneur named Abigail Chen noticed his smoke and told him that smoking inside the café was strictly prohibited.
 Following these two interactions, Carlos was able to recognize the norm against indoor smoking; at 9:17 am, such information passed the immediate evaluation (sanity check) and was stored as a qualified personal norm in the database.
-On Day 2, despite his habit of smoking indoors, Carlos now planned and acted in compliance with the ``no smoking indoors'' norm by smoking outside.
+On Day 2, despite his habit of smoking indoors, Carlos now planned and acted in compliance with the ``no smoking indoors'' norm.
 Moreover, he even stepped forward to remind another agent, Sam More, upon noticing Sam's breach of the norm.
-Additionally, we also use Tom Gomez and Jennifer Moore as examples and present more scenario screenshots of our experiments in the Appendix C.
+Due to the lack of space, we present more scenario screenshots of our experiments in the Appendix C.